yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

   <img src= "https://github.com/yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/assets/59663734/89d11fae-8d67-434a-9073-a25d437f8872"/>
 </p>

 We then plot our filtered or estimates states.
 We observe that initially our estimated states follow more the GPS measurements.
-But with time, it converge to the true value even when the GPS measurements is off by a lot as indicated wit hthe yellow arrows.
+But with time, it converges close to the true value even when the GPS measurements is off by a lot as indicated with the yellow arrows.

 <p align="center">
   <img src= "https://github.com/yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/assets/59663734/0c86db7d-c5b0-43f2-8f86-74bc293ffbb9"/>